Automattic/jetpack/rest-api.md

 	* `"options"`: all the modules' options will be re-set to their default values.
 	* `"modules"`: the modules activation state will be reset to their defaults.

+	**This endpoint does not take POST parameters**

 ### Users

 Operations related to the site's users linked to WordPress.com accounts.

 #### POST /wp-json/jetpack/v4/unlink

-Unlink a site's user from the related WordPress.com account.
+Unlink current user from the related WordPress.com account.

+**This endpoint does not take POST parameters**

 ### Site information